 In a recent company presentation they patted themselves on the back for reducing the discount to NTA from 72% in the GFC to 36%.
 As I said though now we are above 40% I believe.
 Also on the same page it shows the shares reached a discount of just 27% in 2014, so whilst the company is patting themselves on the back about the discount being reduced it raises another question.
 Why is the company completely silent about the discount in the last year or so moving from 27% to over 40% when we have witnessed the opposite trend throughout the REIT sector?
 It certainly loved highlighting the discount to NTA when it went through a stage of compressing.

-If we get a strong update from the company in the next reporting release and commitment of a major share buyback and continued focus on the NTA discount then my criticisms could possibly be too harsh.
+If holders get a strong update from the company in the next reporting release and commitment of a major share buyback and continued focus on the NTA discount then my criticisms could possibly be too harsh.

 In defending a few decisions they have made of late, they have shown some signs at not always wanting to expand their empire.
 Company updates on the 2nd & 29th of June has seen them willing to sell stakes at times and raise some cash.
 I suppose the share consolidation is some sort of attempt to get the share price moving yet personally I don’t have much regard for games like that which don’t impact the company’s value, unlike a share buyback.
 Unfortunately, what has spoilt these announcements is their unwillingness to provide unit holders with any hint at the company direction in the future as to where that cash may be deployed.

-Hopefully there is enough balance sheet room to still get the share buyback going seriously very soon.
+Hopefully for shareholders sake there is enough balance sheet room to still get the share buyback going seriously very soon.
 Since they reported the half year results at least their listed holdings of which we can get a clear look at are moving in the right direction, and these were about 30% of the NTA.
 Aside from the usual 10% on market share buyback I wouldn’t mind exploring the realisation of more assets and perhaps a major off market buyback even well north of the current share price.
 Even a price exactly in the middle would probably be 20% below the NTA.
 Yet it could be 20% above the current share price and possibly many shareholders may actually want to sell into such a program.
 If not, then asset realisations could enable even larger distributions.
 Australian shareholders are ridiculously obsessed with yield and with a bit of marketing the share price could surge in such a scenario.
 I’d probably be supportive on some marketing spend by the company if they went down that track.

 Recently I thought that with management’s attitude all these measures were not going to happen since they get fees by AUMs and they control over 30% of the company.
 Yet as the AGF situation showed do they really have control?